-Applicant must pass a formal interview with the NNDDA Board.
+Applicant must pass a formal interview with the NNDDA Board or Board approved Regional Director.

 The Board will determine which seminar/certification the applicant must attend to work with a senior certifying official(s).
 That certifying official(s) will make a written recommendation to complete the process.